mieko/mieko.dev/_posts/2016-09-25-systemd-im-totally-sold.md

 it seemed like everyone hated it.

-Circa 2000 or so, I wrote, but never released, a dependency-based half-assed init called finitd.
+Circa 2000 or so, I wrote, but never released, a dependency-based half-assed init called finitd (in C, totally unrelated to the Python utility that a web search will find you).
 It did the notify-pid-0-via-a-socket-thing that was managed by client programs talking to the daemon.
 I had utilities called cute things like "wants" and "needs" and "provides" that were placed at the beginning of the init script's `$PATH` before it was executed.
+They'd notify and and block as required.
 The scripts ended up about as readable as a script-based solution could be, a typical service like Apache being less than a screen-full of code.

 I didn't have cgroups or dbus, and I had the notion that it'd be Unix- portable, so I got to avoid those decisions.
 I had converted my SuSE machine